Skip to content

 • Minimum Storage Capacity:

-• We strongly recommend being equipped to hold 4,000 pops (requiring two 20-cubic-foot freezers) per territory to accommodate growth and unexpected opportunities.
+• We highly recommend being equipped to hold 4,000 pops (requiring two 20-cubic-foot freezers) per territory to accommodate growth and unexpected opportunities.

 • Freezer Specifications: